 My recent loss of control is a puppy conflict.
 Yes, we acquired a Siberian Husky named Luna.
 Odd thing about puppies – they tend not to sleep through the night.

 When we brought her home, I knew that the boys would take care of her.
 But, somehow I forgot that I was not really going to let the boys head outside in the middle of the night.
 So of course, Lea and I deal with the puppy at night.
-While the timing is getting better, it took me 3 weeks to realize I was causing myself frustration by trying to hold my current schedule while living with a new puppy.
+While the timing is getting better, it took me three weeks to realize I was causing myself frustration by trying to hold my current schedule while living with a new puppy.
 I tried to hold to my schedule of waking up early, working out, getting key actions done, and then getting to work.
 But Luna has caused me chaos!
 Now I find myself recovering from being up two to three times a night to let the Luna out.
 While she is getting better, I am still in shock.

 So today, I am creating a new “puppy schedule.”
 Instead of being to the office by 8:30, now it is 10.
 And worst of all, my workouts have moved to end of the day instead of the start of the day.
 Activities are being moved around so I can do things at other hours – mostly nighttime.
 While the solution is temporary, today in the first time in a while, I have a bit of sanity.